 Dismemberment is a loss of the use of a “member,” defined as a limb (arm, hand, leg, etc.) or special sense (vision, hearing, speech), or paralysis.
 Benefits are usually available in accordance with a schedule in the policy.
 To get full benefits, many dismemberment policies require the loss of use of two limbs or sight in both eyes or paralysis in all four limbs.
 Partial benefits are available for lesser losses, such as loss of a single limb or vision in one eye.

-Call an Experienced Boston Accidental Death Claims Attorney
+Call an Experienced Accidental Death Claims Attorney

-At the law office of Jonathan M. Feigenbaum, Esquire, our Boston accidental death claims attorney, provides highly skilled help to people who have suffered dismemberment as well as those who have lost loved ones as the result of an accident.
+At the law office of Jonathan M. Feigenbaum, Esquire, our Accidental death claims attorney, provides highly skilled help to people who have suffered dismemberment as well as those who have lost loved ones as the result of an accident.
 For assistance with your accidental death and dismemberment claim, contact us at 617-357-9700 or toll free at 866-396-9722.